 Plant Optimization

-The University of Texas at Austin has experienced extensive growth, from from 18,774,098 square feet in 2008, to 24,934,833 square feet in 2023, resulting in increased campus energy consumption.
+The University of Texas at Austin has experienced extensive growth, from 18,774,098 square feet in 2008, to 24,934,833 square feet in 2023, resulting in increased campus energy consumption.
 To counter the impact of this increase, UEM invested in a series of optimization technologies that are instrumental not only in mitigating the energy increase, but also in bringing down consumption levels.

 Power Plant Megawatt Management System